chadblack/299S2025/docs/calendar.md

 ### Week 7: March 4  -- Convivencia?

 Reading:
 1. William D. Phillips, Jr., and Carla Rahn Phillips, “Spain in the Fifteenth Century,” in Adorno and Andrien, Transatlantic Encounters, 11-40.
 2. “Las Siete Partidas: Laws on Jews.”
 3. “King Ferdinand, Marriage Concessions (1469)” in Jon Cowans, ed.
 Early Modern Spain: A Documentary History (Philadelphia: University of Pennsylvania Press, 2003): 7-9.
 4. “Surrender Treaty of the Kingdom of Granada (1491)” in Cowans, Early Modern Spain: 15-19.
 5. “Decree of Expulsion of the Jews (1492)” in Cowans, Early Modern Spain: 20-23.

 ### Week 8: March 11 -- Language of Empire  (Assignment 2)

 Reading:
+1. Christopher Columbus’s Log, excerpted in English.
+Focus on period after Oct.
+11.
+2. The Requerimiento
+3. Antonio Montesinos, “Advent Sermon”

 ### Week 9: March 18 (Spring Break)

+Enjoy a break!!

 ### Week 10: March 25   -- Conquest I

 Reading:
 1. Townsend, *Fifth Sun*, pp. 85-106.
-2. Restall, Chapter 1

 ### Week 11: April 1  -- Conquest II (Assignment 3)

 Reading:
 1. Townsend, *Fifth Sun*, pp. 107-128.
-2. Restall,

 ### Week 12: April 8 -- Conquest Ongoing

 Reading:
 1. Townsend, *Fifth Sun*, pp. 129-154.
-2. Restall,

-### Week 13: April 15 -- Knowledge
+### Week 13: April 15 -- Spiritual Conquests

-### Week 14: April 22 -- Sex (Assignment 4)

-### Week 15: April 29  -- Order

 Reading:
+1. Martin Nesvig, *Promiscuous Power*, “Burning Down the House, in Which the Spiritual Conquistadors Go to War with Each Other.”

+### Week 14: April 22 -- Order of Things (Assignment 4)

+Reading:
-1. Townsend, *Fifth Sun*, 155-180.
+1. Finish *Fifth Sun*

-### Week 16: May 6  -- The Meaning of Conquest
+### Week 15: April 29  -- The Meaning of Conquest

+Watch *499* before class.

+### Week 16: May 6  -- All things must end.

 **FINAL ATTEMPT FOR A MAJOR ASSIGNMENT IS DUE ON MAY 12 by 6:00pm.**